dan-v/pelican-blog/content/2013-08-07-bitcoin-brainwallet-dictionary-attack.rst

 It was then just a matter of finding a simple dictionary_ file and writing a script to:

 - Convert a word into public/private bitcoin addresses
-- Check with local Abe server using HTTP request to see if any bitcoins had ever been received to this public address.
+- Check with local Abe server using HTTP request to see if any bitcoins had ever been received by this public address.
-- Print output and save to file any addresses that had transactions take place.
+- Save to file any addresses that have had transactions take place.

 You can find the script on Github_.